markohajba/solar-panel-sim/README.md

-Simulation of the solar panel simulation that was created using Claude Code as initial commit.
+Simulation of the solar panel heat, created using Claude Code for educational purposes, and as initial commit.